-468 820 Ill.
+471. 820 Ill.
 Comp.
 Stat.
 55/1 makes it illegal for an employer to request a password or related account information from an employee or prospective employee in order to access their social media accounts.

-469 The Colorado Social Media and the Workplace Law, COLO.
+472. The Colorado Social Media and the Workplace Law, COLO.
 REV. STAT. § 8-2-127, prohibits employers from requesting, suggesting, or compelling an employee or job applicant to change, submit, or disclose login information related to the person's social media site.

-470 OR.
+473. OR.
 REV. STAT. § 659A.330 (prohibits employers from accessing employees' private social media sites).

-WASH.
+474. WASH.
 REV. CODE § 49.44.200 (bans employers from requesting user names and passwords of current or prospective employees' personal social media accounts).

-access to an employee's personal social media accounts, and California472 and Michigan473 prohibit an employer from requesting an employee to access his or her personal account in the presence of the employer.474 Generally, many state social media laws bar employers from requiring or even requesting that an applicant or employee disclose the login information for his or her personal social media account.475 Other restrictions include prohibiting applicants and employees from changing the privacy settings on his or her accounts, "following" coworkers or employers, or adding either as "friends."476 Although these laws have a common goal of protecting employee privacy and speech, they are often inconsistent and have, in turn, caused confusion for multistate employers.
+accounts, and California and Michigan prohibit an employer from requesting an employee to access his or her personal account in the presence of the employer.
+Generally, many state social media laws bar employers from requiring or even requesting that an applicant or employee disclose the login information for his or her personal social media account.
+Other restrictions include prohibiting applicants and employees from changing the privacy settings on his or her accounts, "following" coworkers or employers, or adding either as "friends."
+Although these laws have a common goal of protecting employee privacy and speech, they are often inconsistent and have, in turn, caused confusion for multistate employers.